Feb 1, 2011. For a simulation of

 to produce current positions of observing satellites (ID 30), and distances to

 it (ID 28).
-Data and time for each observation will be recorder in real time.
+Moment of each observation will be recorder in real time.

 Analyzing data with assumption that orbit is ellipsoid lay in one plane can give